Learn what dating violence is and its forms, warning signs for dating violence, what teens can do, and assistance available.

 Sexual abuse refers to forced or unwanted sexual activity or rape.
 It is also considered sexual abuse to coerce or pressure someone to engage in sexual activity or try to engage in sexual activity with someone who is under the influence of drugs or alcohol.
 Teenage girls are much more likely than teenage boys to suffer from sexual abuse.

 Dating abuse can happen via technology, including cell phones and social media like Facebook.
 Communication at all hours of the day and night is often used as a way to control a partner.

 Anyone can be a victim of dating violence.

 How frequently does dating violence occur?

-One recent national survey found that as many as one in five high-school students said they had been hit, slapped, or physically hurt on purpose by their partner in the past year.
+One recent national survey found that as many as one in 12 high-school students said they had been hit, slapped, or physically hurt on purpose by their partner in 2019.
 Far greater numbers of teens (as high as 96 percent) report emotional and psychological abuse in their dating relationships.

 What are the warning signs for dating violence?

 - Soon after beginning to date, the partner pressures the other to make the relationship very serious.